-3.1 Gastroesophageal Reflux Disease (GERD) and alterations of gastric secretion
+3.1 Gastroesophageal reflux disease and alterations of gastric secretion

-The main symptoms of GERD are heartburn and regurgitation.
+The main symptoms of gastroesophageal reflux disease (GERD) are heartburn and regurgitation.
 Acid-suppressive or mucosal-protective agents reduce heartburn, and they are the main treatment for GERD.
-Transient lower esophageal sphincter relaxations (TLESR) have been proposed as alternative therapeutic targets because they are the main mechanism underlying gastroesophageal reflux [4, 34].
-CB1 receptors have been located in brain areas related to the triggering of TLESRs in the ferret [35] and the expression of CB1 mRNA in patients with non-erosive esophageal reflux disease (NERD) was increased compared with erosive esophagitis [36].
-Also, cannabinoid agonists reduced the occurrence of TLESRs in dogs and healthy volunteers [37, 38].
-Interestingly, the use of a CB1 receptor antagonist (rimonabant) in healthy human subjects decreased TLESRs.
-On the other hand, rimonabant enhanced in dogs the rate of TLESRs and reflux events.
-This discrepancy could be due to interspecies differences, but also to the fact that rimonabant could exert its effect through other receptors, not necessarily CB1 [39-41].
+Transient lower esophageal sphincter relaxations (TLESR) have been proposed as alternative therapeutic targets because they are the main mechanism underlying gastroesophageal reflux [4, 36].
+CB1 receptors have been located in brain areas related to the triggering of TLESRs in the ferret [37] and the expression of CB1 mRNA in patients with non-erosive esophageal reflux disease (NERD) was increased compared with erosive esophagitis [38].
+Also, cannabinoid agonists reduced the occurrence of TLESRs in dogs and healthy volunteers [39, 40].
+Interestingly, the use of a CB1 receptor antagonist (rimonabant)

+in healthy human subjects decreased TLESRs.
+On the other hand, rimonabant enhanced the rate of TLESRs and reflux events in dogs.
+This discrepancy could be due to interspecies differences, but also to the fact that rimonabant could exert its effect through other receptors, not necessarily CB1 [41-43].

 Finally, GERD and esophageal motility disorders are more common in obese patients.
-This has been related to reduced endocannabinoids and CB receptor expression and to a loss of neurons containing neuronal nitric oxide synthase (nNOS) [42].
+This has been related to reduced endocannabinoids and CB receptor expression and to a loss of neurons containing neuronal nitric oxide synthase (nNOS) [44].

 Direct activation of CB1 receptors by cannabinoid agonists reduces both gastric acid secretion and gastric motor activity, as well as the formation of gastric mucosal lesions induced by stress, pylorus ligation, nonsteroidal anti-inflammatory drugs (NSAIDs) or alcohol [for review see, ref.
-43].
+45].
 In addition, the elevation of EC levels using inhibitors of their metabolizing enzymes (FAAH, MAGL) reduces the gastric mucosal lesions induced by NSAIDs in a CB1 receptor-dependent fashion.
-Preliminary clinical studies are convincing, and the ECS represents a promising target in the treatment of gastric mucosal lesions and other pathologies related to inflammation and motility [43].
+Preliminary clinical studies are convincing, and the ECS represents a promising target in the treatment of gastric mucosal lesions and other pathologies related to inflammation and motility [45].